 As we mentioned earlier, the total costs of dental implants can vary greatly depending on each patient’s case.
 Some will need single implants while others may require full arches.
 Additionally, the physical characteristics of each patient’s mouth will factor into the work that will be required and ultimately the type and price of the implants.

 The best way to find out what your implants will cost is to have an initial consultation with Dr. Templeton.
-This consultation is typically priced at $150 but for a limited time we are running a special for potential implant candidates.

 - One-hour consultation with Dr. Templeton

-- 3D CBCT Scan
+- 3D CBCT scan

 - Panoramic X-ray

-Dr. Templeton will use the 3D scan image during the consultation to determine the density of the bone and to see whether you’re a candidate for an immediate implant or if some additional grafting will be needed prior to implant placement.
+Dr. Templeton will use the 3D scan image during the consultation to determine the density of the bone and to see whether you’re a candidate for an immediate implant or if additional grafting will be needed prior to implant placement.

 After your consultation, you’ll know exactly what will need to be done and what the total costs will be.
 You will also be presented with our patient financing options if you need them.